-- To achieve greater mental and psychoactive effects.
+- To achieve more significant mental and psychoactive effects.

-- For extra relief from nausea, certain types of pain, spasticity, certain symptoms of multiple sclerosis, etc.
+- For extra relief from nausea, certain types of pain, spasticity, specific symptoms of multiple sclerosis, etc.

 - To increase your overall cannabis yields.